SMarbella/Codepath-Android-Prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 The challenge encountered while building the app is that I had to learn a new programming language.
 Since I did not learn Kotlin before, it took me time to understand it and the ways the basics of Kotlin work.
+Another challenge I had to face was to add buttons with image icons.
+It took me a while to figure out how to create a working image button that sends a toast when the user taps on it.
+After I figured it out, I added more buttons to expand the app and improve the UI.

 ## License